po1sigala/live/01-Class-Content/01-HTML-Git-CSS/01-Activities/22-Stu_Mini-Project/README.md

 # Unit 01 Mini-Project: Landing Page

 In this mini-project, you will build a landing page using HTML and CSS.
-While you will be responsible for your own landing page, you will work together in groups to brainstorm and share ideas.
+While you will be responsible for your own landing page, you will work in a group to brainstorm and share ideas.

 ## Instructions

 Work in your group to implement the following user stories:

-* As a client, I want to view a single web page that collects a visitor's contact information.
+* As a client, I want to view a single webpage that collects a visitor's contact information.

 * As a client, I want the landing page to have a header and footer.